 An event that represents a segment of a route from a starting measure (or from measure) to an ending measure (or to measure).

 Lock root version

-The lock root version is a named enterprise geodatabase version that is used as the common ancestor version in Roads and Highways conflict prevention to reconcile and acquire route and event locks.
-It is also the version to which you must post to release route and event locks for routes and events that were edited.
-The lock route version can be configured in the LRS properties to be the DEFAULT version or a surrogate to the DEFAULT version.
+The lock root version is a named enterprise geodatabase version that is used by users as the common ancestor version in Roads and Highways conflict prevention to reconcile with in order to acquire route and event locks.
+It is also the version that users must post to in order to release route and event locks for routes and events that were edited.
+The lock route version can be configured in the ALRS properties Enabling conflict prevention in the ALRS to be the DEFAULT version or a surrogate to the DEFAULT version.